AI Glossary

 Service as Software

-An emerging business model that utilizes AI and automation to transform traditional services into scalable, software-based products that can be delivered more efficiently.
+A business model that utilizes AI and automation to transform traditional services into scalable, software-based products that can be delivered more efficiently.
 Service as software offers the potential to scale service delivery, improve consistency, and reduce costs compared to traditional human-centric service models.
+The primary difference between service as software and traditional service models is that the outcomes are delivered via software, while the latter is delivered by humans.
+The business model is "selling outcomes" rather than "selling tools" (as in SaaS).

 Shot Prompting